vercel/modelfusion/docs/concepts/library-structure/provider-models.md

 # Provider Models

-The `ai-utils.js` library also provides models.
-These models map provider-specific API calls to **higher level** concepts such as text generation.
-They are implemented as classes.
+Provider models map provider-specific API calls to library functions such as text generation and embedding.
+They are implemented as classes and are immutable.
 Models include additional functionalities:

-- **Additional information:** They provide more information about the API, such as token limits.
+- **Additional information:** They provide more information about the underlying API capabilities, such as token limits.
-- **Defaults:** They set default values for certain parameters (e.g., the value to extract from the response).
+- **Defaults:** They set default values for specific parameters (e.g., the value to extract from the response).
 - **Configurable settings:** They allow you to customize the API calls according to your needs.

-The models enable the separation of parameter configuration from the actual call.
-This separation is beneficial as most of the time, only the prompt changes, thereby allowing for the integration of API calls into run-aware functions.
+The models enable the separation of configuration parameters from the actual call.
+This separation is necessary to integrate the models into the library functions while letting you configure the parameters for the underlying API calls.

 ### Example Usage